liyutommy/Blog/content/blog/welcome-to-my-web-developer-blog/index.md

 ---
-title: 'Welcome To My Web Developer Blog'
+title: 'Welcome To My Blog'
 tags: ["react", "vscode", "git", "css", "python", "ruby", "java", "angular", "html", "php", "mongodb", ]
 published: true
-date: '2018-08-20'
+date: '2019-12-23'
 ---

-This blog template is designed for web developers.
-Whether you're a professional web developer or are just getting started in the world of web development, this Gatsby starter is ready to go, right out the of box.
-Its minimalist design makes it easy to tailor to your needs.
-But, you'll definitely want to make use of the tech tags and developer social media links, and maybe even make some of your own.
+This semester I took a software development course, and I feel that I have enough capability to do some projects with the knowledge I have learned.
+Therefore, I learned React, JavaScript, and GatsbyJS by studying their documentation during fall break to build my blog.
+I will use TypeScript to improve my blog later.
+For me as a newbie, there is still a long way to go on the road of technology.